Roadmapping: Your starter guide

 Roadmaps are the output of a strategic planning process.
 You can link goals to detailed work and show the time frame for achievement, given your resources and capacity.
 Roadmaps are also a useful tool for communicating plans to stakeholders and tracking progress against your objectives.

 Create a roadmap in Aha!
 Roadmaps.
-Sign up for a free 30-day trial or log into your Aha! account.
+Sign up for a free 30-day trial.

 This video shows how to create roadmaps for your team using Aha! product roadmap software.